vikaslamba99/vikaslamba.github.io/_posts/2022-01-15-Polarized-Fractal-Efficiency.md

 - N = period of indicator.
 - M = smoothing period.

-Here’s the Python code the I use to calculate PFE.
+Here’s the Python code to calculate PFE.

 {% highlight ruby %}
 # The below code is a snippet from one of my existing strategies and you might want to
 # edit and add to suit your needs.
 # The purpose here is to explain how to derive pfe value.
 # ...................
 import math
 pfe_length = 10
 pfe_period = pfe_length - 1
 pfe_values = [0] * 9
 for i in range(9, len(df)):
     diff = df['Close'][i] - df['Close'][i - pfe_period]
     pfe1 = 100 * math.sqrt(pow(diff, 2) + pow(pfe_period, 2))